THANK YOU FOR YOUR SUPPORT!

 The property value that determines what homeowners will pay is not based on the upcoming increase in Morrow County property taxes, it's based on prior assessed values.

-For the cost of just two hardback books, a household has access to over 700,000 physical items, 3.3 million digital items, Wi-Fi, hotspots, public notaries, programs for all ages, story times, public meeting rooms, and much, much more.
+For the cost of just two hardback books, a household has access to over one million physical and digital books, movies, and magazines, Wi-Fi, hotspots, public notaries, programs for all ages, story times, public meeting rooms, and much, much more.
 Check out the rest of our website to see everything the library has to offer.

 How does the library use its budget to enrich our community?